While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 Are you sick of us mentioning job descriptions?
 There’s a reason why we keep bringing it up.

 It’s low risk.
 It’s easy.
-And we’ve yet to encounter a comp pro yearning to write job descriptions.
+And we’ve yet to encounter a comp pro yearning to write them.

-While ChatGPT and other LLMs (large language models) can produce job descriptions, we’ve already mentioned the risks.
+While ChatGPT and other LLMs (large language models) can produce job descriptions, we’ve already mentioned the challenges.
 So what are your options?

-Another plus: certain tools allow you to manage job descriptions and price jobs — all on the same platform.
+Another benefit: certain tools allow you to manage job descriptions and price jobs all on the same platform.

 Job match suggestions